by Michelle “Shelly” Vicari

 About the Author:

-Michelle “Shelly” Vicari, Past OAC Chair, majored in Child Development and Family Studies as well as Political Science at San Diego State University.
-She was the former Curriculum Director of the largest National Association for the Education of Young Children (NAEYC) accredited Child Care Centers in Southern California.
-She has authored many curriculum guides for teachers working with young children and was lucky enough to once meet Mr. Fred Rogers!
+Michelle “Shelly” Vicari, OAC Senior Program Manager and Past OAC Chair, majored in Child Development and Family Studies as well as Political Science at San Diego State University.
+She was formerly the Curriculum Director at the largest Child Care Centers accredited by the National Association for the Education of Young Children (NAEYC) in Southern California.
+She has authored numerous curriculum guides for teachers working with young children and was lucky enough to once meet Mr. Fred Rogers!